serferdinand2/wrcompanion-privacy-policy/README.md

 - California Consumer Privacy Act (CCPA)
 - Other applicable privacy laws

-## Contact Us

-If you have any questions about this Privacy Policy or our privacy practices, please contact us at:

-**Email:** ognjen@gmail.com

 ## Future Updates

 If we decide to collect user data in future versions of the App (such as for user accounts, analytics, or advertising), we will: